ricardo-perello/RepliCode/README.md

 3. **Accepting Connections**
    - Process calls `wasi_sock_accept`
-   - Runtime checks for pending connections
+   - Runtime preallocates new FD and port for the connection
+   - If accept succeeds:
+     - New socket is created with preallocated port
+     - Connection is established
+   - If accept fails:
-   - If available, creates new socket FD
+     - Preallocated FD is freed
+     - Port counter is reverted
-   - If not, returns EAGAIN
+     - Returns EAGAIN for retry

 4. **Sending Data**
    - Process calls `wasi_sock_send`